-The relative percentage of measurement uncertainty in surficial changes is presented both in the 95 % confidence interval (95 % uncertainty; equation 4; Fig. 7b) and in the whole range of measured values (Total uncertainty; equation 3; Fig. 7c).
+The relative percentage of measurement uncertainty in surficial changes is presented both in the 95 % confidence interval (95 % uncertainty; Fig. 6b) and in the whole range of measured values (Total uncertainty; Fig. 6c).
 As a reminder, the 95 % uncertainty does not take into account the presence of outliers, while the total uncertainty does.
 The 95 % uncertainty varies from 3.5 to 43.4 %.
 These extreme values both occur in sub-reach 1, for the deposited and the eroded then deposited surfaces, respectively.
 The total uncertainty varies from 15.8 to 52.9 %.
 These extreme values both occur in sub-reach 4 and 1, for the eroded and the eroded then deposited surfaces, respectively.
 Sub-reaches 2 and 4 both display the same pattern between the 95 % and the total uncertainty, with the uncertainty related to the deposited surface being higher than that related to the eroded one.
-In contrast, sub-reaches 1 and 3 do not display the same pattern between the 95 % and the total uncertainty to the uncertainty of the eroded surface, the uncertainty of the deposited surface is higher than the latter only when taking into account the presence of outliers (total uncertainty).
-For sub-reach 3 and relatively relative to the uncertainty of the eroded surface is higher than the latter only when taking into account the presence of outliers (total uncertainty).
+In contrast, sub-reaches 1 and 3 do not display the same pattern between the 95 % and the total uncertainty.
+For sub-reach 1 and relatively to the uncertainty of the eroded surface, the uncertainty of the deposited surface is higher than the latter only when taking into account the presence of outliers (total uncertainty).
+For sub-reach 3 and relatively to the uncertainty of the eroded/deposited surface, the uncertainty of the eroded surface is higher than the latter only when taking into account the presence of outliers (total uncertainty).